souffle-lang/souffle-lang.github.io/_docs/functors.md

 ## User-Defined Functor

 After declaring the functor, the functor can be used in rules and facts.
-User-defined functors are always represented in functional format,
+User-defined functors have the prefix-notation, i.e.,
 ```
   <name>(<arg1>,...,<argk>)
 ```
-Note that we don't have an infix representation for user-defined functors in Souffle's grammar at the moment.

 For example,